TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 class="jumbotron"> ... </div>``) and a simple container with three columns.

 The code above misses a few lines at the end, which include some JavaScript files such as jQuery and Bootstrap.
-You are adviced to remove these line from the :file:`Resources/Private/Template/Page/Default.html` file, too.
+You are advised to remove these line from the :file:`Resources/Private/Template/Page/Default.html` file, too.

 Due to the fact that the "jumbotron" elements could be used on several pages